 One way food has been proven to affect acne is through preparation.
 Restaurant and fast food employees that come into contact with greasy products and equipment can experience higher rates of acne because oils can attach to the skin and block hair follicles, resulting in pimple formation.

 These pervasive assertions may have convinced you to avoid greasy potato chips and decrease your chocolate intake, but this might not be the case.
 The connection between alcohol and acne has been proven, but it will take further research to truly uncover the link between diet and acne.

 Acne Causes - The Deal with Makeup and Acne

 You may have heard the age old question, "does makeup cause acne?".
 While wearing makeup can exacerbate acne flare ups, it is not necessarily the case.
 Some support the fact that that cosmetics can fill up your pores, worsen pimples, and prevent your skin from “breathing”.
 The truth is, whether or not makeup worsens acne is highly individualized.
 While excessive use of foundations, concealers, and other cosmetics can work their way into and block up your pores, making sure to clean your face of such products before working out or going to bed lessens the likelihood of makeup blockages.

-There are many who recommend that those with acne-prone skin use non-comedogenic ingredients, that is, cosmetics designed to avoid clogging the pores.
-It’s best to use products that are labeled hypoallergenic and oil free, and some find that makeup products with salicylic acid help the skin remain clear.
+There are many who recommend that those with acne-prone skin use non-comedogenic skincare, that is, products designed to avoid clogging the pores.
+It’s best to use products that are labeled hypoallergenic and oil-free, and some find that makeup products with salicylic acid help the skin remain clear.
 It’s also important to avoid applying layer upon layer of makeup.

 The Role of Stress